ShamsArfeen/boltzmann_transport/README.md

 - Collisions occur between any particle pair in the full volume
 - Collision probability ∝ Δt / V
 - Free streaming does not affect observables
-- Computes shear and bulk viscosities via Green–Kubo relations
+- Computes shear and bulk viscosities via Green-Kubo relations

 This solver is intended as a minimal reference implementation.